M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Helpers/ObjVerEx/index.md

 * `RemoveLookup` - removes a single lookup from the specified property value in the `PropertyValues` collection.
 * `RemoveProperty` - removes a property value from the `PropertyValues` collection.

-<p class="note">You must call SaveProperties after using these methods for the changes to be persisted.</p>
+You must call SaveProperties after using these methods for the changes to be persisted.
+{:.note}

 * `HasProperty` - returns whether the `PropertyValues` collection contains an entry for the supplied property definition.
 Does not check the value.
 * `HasValue` -